mattermost-community/mattermost-plugin-circleci/README.md

 By default, the commands use the project set by `/circleci config`, unless a specific project is specified by the argument `--project <vcs/org-name/project-name>` (possible on all commands)

 ```
-Connect to your CircleCI account
+Connect to your CircleCI account:
     - /circleci account view                — Get informations about yourself
     - /circleci account connect <API token> — Connect your Mattermost account to CircleCI
     - /circleci account disconnect          — Disconnect your Mattermost account from CircleCI

-Set your default project
+Set your default project:
     - /circleci config <vcs/org-name/project-name> — Set default vcs/org/project for all other commands to use by default

-Subscribe your channel to notifications
+Subscribe your channel to notifications:
     - /circleci subscription list               — List the CircleCI subscriptions for the current channel
     - /circleci subscription add [--flags]      — Subscribe the current channel to CircleCI notifications for a project
     - /circleci subscription remove [--flags]   — Unsubscribe the current channel to CircleCI notifications for a project
     - /circleci subscription list-channels      — List all channels in the current team subscribed to a project

-Manage pipelines
+Manage pipelines:
     - /circleci pipeline trigger <branch>           — Trigger pipeline for a project for a given branch
     - /circleci pipeline workflows <pipelineID>     — Get list of workflows for given pipeline
     - /circleci pipeline recent                     — Get list of all recently ran pipelines